dmbarbour/wikilon/docs/AboutABC.md

 Lazy linking and loading of large, content-addressed data is convenient for working with very large structures and values, i.e. much larger than machine memory.

+*Thoughts:* It may prove useful to align value resources with value sealers, i.e. such that we can indicate a value sealer token in the resource identifier.
+This would serve both as metadata (mostly for debugging and presentation) and should simplify our interpreter representations (because we don't need lazy loading for arbitrary types).

 ### ABC Paragraphs

 ABC encourages an informal notion of "paragraphs" at least in a streaming context.
 A paragraph separates a batch of code, serving as a soft indicator of "this is a good point for incremental processing".
 A well-behaved ABC stream should provide relatively small paragraphs (up to a few kilobytes), and a well-behaved ABC stream processor should respect paragraphs up to some reasonable maximum size (e.g. 64kB) and heuristically prefer to process a whole number of paragraphs at a time.
 The batch would be typechecked, JIT compiled, then (ideally) applied atomically.